 6 || Hula Hoop Croquet from The Crafting Chicks

 This one might just be our favorite.
-Materials from the dollar store transformed-in a super creative way-into an awesome outdoor activity for kids!
+Materials from the dollar store transformed-in a super creative way-into an awesome outdoor croquet activity for kids!
 It doesn’t get better than that!

 7 || Rope and Hula Hoop Activity from Happy Hooligans